-Naturopath Vancouver and Fertility.
+Fertility and Naturopathic Treatments.
 Research supports how to increase fertility naturally in women using herbal medicine, acupuncture, nutritional supplements, dietary changes, natural hormones, and other integrative naturopathic therapies.

-As a Naturopath practicing in Vancouver, I understand the impact of infertility in this city.
-Infertility in Vancouver affects approximately 10-15% of reproductive-aged couples.
+As a licensed Naturopathic Physician practicing in Vancouver, I understand the impact of infertility in this city.
+Infertility in Greater Vancouver affects approximately 10-15% of reproductive-aged couples.
 It is defined as the failure to conceive (regardless of cause) after 1 year of unprotected intercourse.
 Infertility is caused by male and/or female factors.
 Male and female factors each account for approximately 35% of cases, while another 20% of cases are believed to have multiple causes involving both the man and the woman.

 Causes of infertility in women

 The failure to ovulate is the most common infertility problem I see as a Naturopath.
 This problem most often involves dysfunction of the hormonal feedback system that links the hypothalamus and pituitary glands in the brain with the ovaries.
 This is commonly seen in women who have a history of irregular menstrual cycles that fluctuate from 35 days to 2-5 months, sometimes associated with a history of dysfunctional uterine bleeding or prolonged periods of breakthrough bleeding.